 Other drugs may interact with anagrelide, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-More Agrylin resources
+More about Agrylin (anagrelide)

 Where can I get more information?

 - Your pharmacist can provide more information about anagrelide.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.